Yelm–Rainier–Tenino Trail: Events

-Future plans

-In 2024, the city of Tenino has begun plans and contracts to extend the trail through the community's downtown area that would place the western terminus near the intersection of Old Highway 99 and SR 507.

 Artwork

 A copper wind sculpture was installed at the Prairie Line Trailhead in Yelm at the end of 2023.
 Symbolizing a tree, the Santa Fe, New Mexico artwork known as Ponderosa was part of an initiative to begin a creative district in the community.
 The following spring, a metal sculpture made of recycled argon cylinders used for welding was added to a trailhead cross-corner from Yelm City Park.
 The artwork, titled Centennial Bloom, was donated by a Centralia sculptor to the city in honor of Yelm's 2024 centennial.
 The sculpture depicts a cube metamorphosizing into a dodecahedron.
 The same artist also donated another metal sculpture displayed on the trail in Tenino.